José María Muñagorri: Club career

-José María Muñagorri was born in Buenos Aires as the son of Basque parents, and at the age of three his family moved to Madrid for professional reasons, and he began to study and to practice football at the Nuestra Señora Colegio del Pilar, which once was one of the capital's football cradles, best known for being a breeding ground for players for Madrid FC in its first years of existence.
+José María Muñagorri was born in Buenos Aires as the son of Basque parents, and at the age of three his family moved to Madrid for professional reasons, and he began to study and to practice football at the Colegio Nuestra Señora del Pilar, which once was one of the capital's football cradles, best known for being a breeding ground for players for Madrid FC in its first years of existence.
 At the age of only 14, Muñagorri signed up as a member of Madrid FC in 1916 and became part of the youth team that a year later amazed the Spanish capital with its beautiful football, a team which also included, among others, César Sáez, Juan Monjardín and Pedro Escobal, with the latter two reaching the first team of Madrid FC, along with him, during 1919, with the three of them being all minors when they became Real Madrid players.

 In one of his first appearances for the club, he netted the winning goal of the decisive match of the 1919–20 Centro Championship against Racing de Madrid, and Racing's goalkeeper and captain Joaquín Pascual, started an angry protest that ended with the invasion of the field by hundreds of fans.
 Muñagorri played as a right winger and was often described as terrifying by his opponents and mathematical by his teammates, and as such, he played a fundamental role in helping Madrid reach the Copa del Rey final on two occasions (1924 and 1929), both ending in defeats, and he started on the former which they lost 0–1 to Real Unión, courtesy of a goal from José Echeveste.

 Muñagorri was a Real Madrid undisputed starter for nearly a decade, however, his career was heavily affected by serious injuries, which interrupted his formidable performances.
-The most notable being one he suffered in the semifinal of the 1922 Copa del Rey against Real Unión,which kept him out for eight months.
+The most notable being one he suffered in the semifinal of the 1922 Copa del Rey against Real Unión, which kept him out for eight months.
 When he returned to the field against a Czech team, Muñagorri suffered a new injury to his left leg.
 His third major injury occurred at the Real stadium, in another semi-final, but this time against Athletic Bilbao in the 1928–29 Copa del Rey, and the last one occurred during a training session at the Ciudad Lineal, which kept him away from football for a year.
 Muñagorri thus missed both the 1929 final, and without him, Madrid lost 1–2 to RCD Espanyol.

 On 17 May 1924, Muñagorri participated in another historic eleven of Real Madrid, the one that opened the Estadio Chamartín on the eve of the 1924 Summer Olympics, in a friendly against Newcastle, netting once in a 3–2 win.